Don't just step through the world. Fully immerse yourself in it by studying abroad.

-SAU offers semester-long and short-term study abroad programs.
+You can choose from semester-long and short-term study abroad programs.

 We offer Exchange programs, Provider programs, and SAU short-term faculty-led programs.
 We also work with several international education partners to offer a wide variety of study abroad, as well as overseas internship and volunteer opportunities.

-Any time is a good time to study abroad!
+Any time is a good time to study abroad.

 During college, you can study in another country while paying the same tuition you would on campus.
 So yes, studying abroad is a cost-effective way to travel and experience the world while earning college credit.

-Students participating in a semester exchange program can take their full SAU scholarship package (excluding work study) for one semester.
+Students participating in a semester exchange program can take their full SAU scholarship package (excluding work-study) for one semester.

-Students that choose one of our approved semester provider programs may apply up to $4,000 of your SAU scholarship award plus any state/federal aid (excluding work study) to their study abroad costs.
+Students that choose one of our approved semester provider programs may apply up to $4,000 of your SAU scholarship award plus any state/federal aid (excluding work-study) to their study abroad costs.
 Students are encouraged to apply for scholarships through their program provider and for nationally competitive awards like the Gilman or Boren scholarship.

-Internationalization opportunities abound at St. Ambrose!
-All it takes is some initiative and planning!
+Internationalization opportunities abound at St. Ambrose.
+All it takes is some initiative and planning.